-- 1) Programming Approaches and Project Formulation - (1) Project Formulation by Program-type Programming Modality
+1) Programming Approaches and Project Formulation

+(1) Project Formulation by Program-type Programming Modality

-The Batheay Flood Control Project was identified and formulated in accordance with the traditional aid modality of project-type programming by which a single free-standing, stand-alone project is selected and designed.
-The conventional method of project formulation was not able to effectively contribute to realizing a set of integrated development objective or target in a consistent and comprehensive manner.
-The single project-type modality of cooperation inevitably causes a substantial cost of transactions and fragmented management.
+Though the Batheay Irrigation System Construction Project was closely related to the 1st phase flood control project, it was identified and formulated in accordance with the traditional aid modality of project-type programming by which a single free-standing and stand-alone project is selected and designed.
+The conventional method of project formulation is not able to effectively contribute to realizing a concerted development objective or target in a consistent and comprehensive manner.
+The single project-type modality of cooperation is inevitably subject to a substantial cost of transactions and fragmented management.
 A strategic operational program should be projected in a coherent approach by which a set of clustered programs comprising a number of related projects and developmental activities is designed to address a certain theme or agenda of a sub-sector or area in an integrated manner.

-(2) Comprehensive Project programming
+(2) Comprehensive Project Programming

-The composition of the Project was heavily dependent on the components of hard/physical infrastructure and external inputs, including civil engineering and foreign experts.
-Only a very slight portion of the project component was spared for the soft/capacity development portfolio of the Project such as policy consultation, human capacity building, and institutional and system development.
-Considering the limited financial resources, KOICA is advised to put a greater emphasis and higher priority on the software components of policy, human and institutional capacity along with the expansion of physical infrastructure and hardware facilities.
-The newly introduced paradigm of technical cooperation, the so-called 'Development Experience Exchange Partnership (DEEP)' Program, in which further to policy consultation and strategy recommendation, a series of programs connecting to the projects of system development, institution establishment, professional capacity building and physical infrastructure construction, could be comprehensively identified and programmed in an integrated and comprehensive manner within an extended project or a sub-sector clustered program, needs to be adopted.
+Similarly to the case of the 1st phase project, the composition of the Project was heavily dependent on the components of hard/physical infrastructure and external inputs, including civil engineering and foreign expertise.
+Only a very slight portion of the project component was spared for the soft/capacity development portfolio of the Project, such as policy consultation, human capacity building, and institutional and system development.
+Considering the limited capacity of financial resources, KOICA is advised to put a greater emphasis and higher priority on the software components of policy, human and institutional capacity, along with the expansion of physical infrastructure and hardware facilities.
+The newly introduced paradigm of technical cooperation is the so-called 'Development Experience Exchange Partnership (DEEP)' Program, in which in addition to policy consultation and strategy recommendation, a series of programs connecting to the projects of system development, institution establishment, professional capacity building and physical infrastructure construction is comprehensively identified and programmed in an integrated and comprehensive manner within an extended project or a sub-sector clustered program.